 I am deeply disturbed by the settlement the State Department negotiated with Defense Distributed (Cody Wilson) in June that will allow anyone to publish blueprints for 3D-printed guns online starting August 1, 2018.
 This settlement agreement should be terminated IMMEDIATELY.
 Regulation of plastic guns began under President Ronald Reagan in 1988 with The Undetectable Firearms Act.
 This is NOT a partisan issue.
 It is about the safety and security of the American people.
 You know darn well that when you let these blueprints go online they will be used by criminals and terrorists to easily and cheaply mass-manufacture all-plastic weapons that can defeat security checkpoints (metal detectors).
 Furthermore, “ghost guns” lack serial numbers.
 When they are found at crime scenes they are difficult if not impossible to trace.
 DO NOT do this and proliferate these dangerous weapons in our communities.
 If you do, you will be held accountable for the ensuing bloodshed that occurs.

-Once you have taken one or more of the above actions, fill out the three fields at the top of this page and click the orange banner to report taking action.
-You can report a new action taken every 24 hours.
+Once you have taken one or more of the above actions, fill out the three fields below and click the orange banner to report taking action.